dotnet/AspNetCore.Docs/aspnetcore/security/authentication/facebook-logins.md

 ## Enable Facebook middleware

 > [!NOTE]
 > You will need to use NuGet to install the [Microsoft.AspNetCore.Authentication.Facebook](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.Facebook/1.1.0-preview1-final) package if it hasn't already been installed.
-Execute the following in your project directory:
+Alternatively, execute the following in your project directory:
 >
 > `dotnet install Microsoft.AspNetCore.Authentication.Facebook`